nayera-hassan2/Deep-Research-AI-Agent/README.md

 git clone https://github.com/nayera-hassan2/Deep-Research-AI-Agent.git

-cd your-repo
+cd Deep-Research-AI-Agent

 2. Set Up a Virtual Environment

-* python -m venv venv
+python -m venv venv

-Activate it:
+Activate the virtual environment based on your OS:

 * PowerShell: venv\Scripts\Activate

 * CMD: venv\Scripts\activate.bat

-* Git Bash: source venv/Scripts/activate
+* Git Bash/Linux/macOS: source venv/bin/activate

 3. Install Dependencies

-* pip install -r requirements.txt
+pip install -r requirements.txt

 4. Set Up Environment Variables

 Create a .env file and add your Tavily API key:

-ini
-* TAVILY_API_KEY=your_api_key_here
+TAVILY_API_KEY=your_api_key_here

 Usage

-Run the AI Research System
+Running the AI Research System

-* python main.py
+python main.py

 You will be prompted to enter a research topic in the terminal.

 Example Queries:

-1. Enter research topic: Latest advancements in AI
+* Enter research topic: Latest advancements in AI
-2. Enter research topic: Impact of quantum computing on cryptography
+* Enter research topic: Impact of quantum computing on cryptography
-3. Enter research topic: Evolution of web development frameworks
+* Enter research topic: Evolution of web development frameworks

-4. The system will fetch the research data, summarize it, and save the output to research_output.json.
+The system will fetch research data, summarize it, and save the output to research_output.json.

 Future Improvements

-* Improve data filtering for more relevant results
+* Enhanced data filtering for more relevant results
-* Optimize summarization for better context understanding
+* Optimized summarization for better context understanding
-* Implement web UI for better user interaction
+* Web-based UI for better user interaction

 License

 This project is for research purposes.
 Modify and use it as needed.